+'''

 rauc status mark-active [booted | other | <SLOT_NAME>]

+'''

 where the optional argument decides which slot to (re-)activate at the expense of the remaining slots.
 Choosing other switches to the next bootable slot that is not the one that is currently booted.
 In a two-slot-setup this is just... the other one.
-If one wants to explicitely address a known slot, one can do so by using its slot name which has the form <slot-class>.<idx> (e.g. rootfs.1), see this part of section System Configuration File.
+If one wants to explicitly address a known slot, one can do so by using its slot name which has the form <slot-class>.<idx> (e.g. rootfs.1), see this part of section System Configuration File.
 Last but not least, after switching to a different slot by mistake, before having rebooted this can be remedied by choosing booted as the argument which is, by the way, the default if the optional argument has been omitted.
+The date and time of activation as well as the number of activations is part of the slot's metadata which is stored in the slot status file, see section Slot Status.